 Mr Tay – who has travelled from Singapore with his wife for today's launch in Newcastle – completed a double degree in industrial engineering and economics at the University in the 1970s through a Singapore Colombo Plan Scholarship (CPS) from the Australian Government.

 "For many of us, the Colombo Plan Scholarship represented our only opportunity to study overseas and even to achieve a university education," Mr Tay said.

 "The CPS was a stepping stone for me into a successful career, and now it is time for me to give something back to the Australian people and the University.

 "Catherine and I are proud to help talented local students stay in Newcastle for their engineering studies, and gain their higher education at one of the best engineering faculties in Australia."

-Based in Singapore, Peter is a corporate advisor engaged in business development and coaching business leaders, and serves on the boards of companies in the food and education industries.
-Catherine worked for more than 30 years as an executive assistant with the Law Faculty and the Deputy Vice-Chancellor’s Office at the National University of Singapore.
+Based in Singapore, Mr Tay is a corporate advisor engaged in business development and coaching business leaders, and serves on the boards of companies in the food and education industries.
+Mrs Tay worked for more than 30 years as an executive assistant with the Law Faculty and the Deputy Vice-Chancellor's Office at the National University of Singapore.

 The Faculty of Engineering and Built Environment at the University of Newcastle is a world leader in research and teaching.
 It placed in Australia's top five in the Australian Government's 2012 Excellence in Research (ERA) Australia exercise and this year, its civil and structural engineering programs ranked 59th in the global QS World University Rankings by Subject.

 Event details: The Catherine and Peter Tay High Achiever Engineering Undergraduate Scholarship will be launched at 3pm, Thursday 19 September in the Gallery of the University of Newcastle.